 It was my impression (though I don't have any data at hand to back it up, so I could be totally mistaken) that in some sciences, such as biology and medicine, women are fairly equally represented (perhaps even at risk of becoming over-represented).
 So in those cases science already is a "girl thing."
 It's the physical sciences, such as electrical engineering, that still have trouble attracting women.

 Westerners traveling to Korea in the late nineteenth century were puzzled by this shovel, which they frequently saw in use on Korean farms.
-It required between five or nine people to operate, but it seemed to shovel dirt no faster or better than a western-style, one-person shovel.
-Perhaps the nine-person shovel had some other virtue that wasn't readily apparent.
+It required between three to nine people to operate, but it seemed to shovel dirt no faster or better than a western-style, one-person shovel.

 When attempting to break into the local rental store through the loading dock be sure you have pried the door up enough to fit under it.
 Nine hours is a long time to contemplate what you should have done differently.
 But, hey, at least aspirin is free at the jail.